Quincy Davis (basketball)

-Quincy Spencer Davis III (戴維斯; born 16 February 1983) is an American-born Taiwanese professional basketball player who plays for the New Taipei Kings of the P. League+.
+Quincy Spencer Davis III (戴維斯; born 16 February 1983) is an American-born Taiwanese professional basketball player.
 He renounced his U.S. citizenship in June 2013 to naturalize in Taiwan so that he could play for the Chinese Taipei national team in international competition.

 Childhood and education

 Davis was born in Los Angeles, California in an African American family.
 He graduated from McGill–Toolen Catholic High School in Mobile, Alabama in 2002 before going on to Tulane University, where he played for Tulane Green Wave men's basketball.
 As a freshman, in a game against the University of Southern Mississippi he matched the school record for single-game field goal percentage.
 In his four-year career there until 2006, he scored a total of 1,106 points, including 56 games with more than 10 points and 12 with more than 20.
 He collected 559 rebounds, including 226 offensive rebounds, making him one of just fourteen players in school history to achieve both a thousand points and five hundred rebounds.
 He also set the school record with a .577 career field goal percentage.